ismailsunni/dockeRs/README.md

 - :x: : Not possible
 - :no_entry: : Will not be check since it won't be useful (i.e. not able to install core geospatial pacakges.)
 - :grey_question: : Unknown / Not checked yet

+### SDSR's benchmark result

+TODO: Add result of benchmark result here. (error and the result)

 ## Content